 Names: The genus name Picea is the classical Latin name for the 'Pine' but Linnaeus assigned it to Spruces.
-The species name abies, is the Latin name for the Silver Fir tree.
-The author name for the plant description are two-fold.
+The species name abies, is the Latin name for the Fir tree.
+The author names for the plant description are two-fold.
 First to classify was 'L.' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-His work was amended by ‘H. Karst’, refers to Gustav Karl Wilhelm Hermann Karsten (1817-1908) German botanist, professor of plant physiology at the University of Vienna who is the author of many plant descriptions.
+His work was amended by ‘H. Karst’, which refers to Gustav Karl Wilhelm Hermann Karsten (1817-1908) German botanist, professor of plant physiology at the University of Vienna who is the author of many plant descriptions.

 Comparisons: See White Spruce, Picea glauca.
 Black Spruce, Picea mariana.
-There are cultivars of Norway Spruce that have been developed (at one time, 133 were listed) that change some of the characteristics, such as having yellowish-green needles or a dwarf habit.
+There are cultivars of Norway Spruce developed for landscape use that have been developed (at one time, 133 were listed) that change some of the characteristics, such as having yellowish-green needles or a dwarf habit.

 Above: 1st photo - Typical pyramidal shape of the tree.
 2nd photo - Typical pendant branchlets of mature trees.

 Below: Orangish color of the twig with buds at the end; rectangular shape of needles.
 2nd photo: Note the irregular teeth of the cone scales.

 Below: Soft new growth emerging from the buds.
 2nd photo: A large grouping of developing flowers.